• Skip to primary navigation

 Pro Tips

-• Using a meat thermometer, take the temperature at the thickest part of the breast meat, making sure it is 165 degrees Fahrenheit.
+• Using a meat thermometer, take the temperature at the thickest part of the breast meat, making sure it reaches at least 160 to 165 degrees Fahrenheit.

 • Spatchcocking the chicken will help it cook more evenly, ensuring the breast and thigh meat reaches a safe minimum temperature at the same time.